Find Time for RCA and Make Long-term Cost Savings

 Yes, it is hard work to start with and you will make mistakes along the way

-Traditionally we earn our stripes and progress though a company by putting out fires and getting plant running quickly again.
+Traditionally we earn our stripes and progress through a company by putting out fires and getting the plant running quickly again.
 This often means only a temporary fix is implemented and the next problem is chased, this does not eliminate the problem at the root cause and more often than not the same problem will surface at another time.
 This approach is costing you ££.

-By getting to the root cause of the problem stop the problem re-occurring thus providing a long term fix of the problem and importantly saving money.
+By getting to the root cause of the problem stop the problem re-occurring thus providing a long-term fix of the problem and importantly saving money.